cclin130/moot_scoring_app/README.md

 and one with every score a participant received (with each row representing a different judge's score).
 These csv's can be based off the two found in the TEMPLATES folder, and should follow the formats given by the [Templates_instruction textfile](https://github.com/cclin130/moot_scoring_app/blob/master/TEMPLATES/Template_instructions.txt).

+To run the program, only the moot_scorer.exe file is needed.
+Run the executable, input the full file path of the teams.csv and scores.csv files into the correct text boxes, as well as the file path of where you want the output csv's to be saved.

 # How the program works

 ![alt text](https://github.com/cclin130/moot_scoring_app/blob/master/program_overview.png)